BhaskarSinghBisht01/CodeTech-Task-1/README.md

 8.Domain Name Setup (Optional)
 If desired, set up a domain name and configure DNS settings to point to the EC2 instance.

-9.Connect to the Instance where we get a terminal access of our virtual web Application These steps outline the typical process of creating a web application on AWS using an Ubuntu instance.
+9.Connect to the Instance where we get a terminal access of our virtual web Application.
+These steps outline the typical process of creating a web application on AWS using an Ubuntu instance.
 The specific details may vary depending on the application's requirements and architecture.